eventology/javascript/packages/eslint-config/README.md

 # eslint-config

-A set of eslint rules for styling and linting code.
+A set of eslint rules for styling and linting code in eventology projects.

 ## Installation